-In the future, each updated publication of Child Disability payment statistics may include revisions going back to July 2021.
+Each updated publication of Child Disability payment statistics may include revisions going back to July 2021.
 This is because each time figures are published they will be based from a new data cut from the case management system, which can include retrospective changes to data going back to July 2021 as described in the How the data is collected section.
 More recent months tend to be subject to a greater degree of revision than more distant ones.